-The existing program runs each year from mid-May to mid-November to coincide with peak air pollution levels and whale feeding and migration.
-The program covers two geographic regions, one along the Southern California coast and one outside the San Francisco Bay Area (see Figures 1 and 2).
+The Existing Program runs each year from mid-May to mid-November to coincide with peak air pollution levels and whale feeding and migration.
+The program covers two geographic regions, one along the Southern California coast and one outside the San Francisco Bay Area.
 The Protecting Blue Whales and Blue Skies team independently verifies cooperation rates, quantifies the benefits of participation, and provides financial incentives and positive public recognition of program participants.
-Enrolled companies whose vessels traveled at least 50 percent of their total distance within the VSR zones at 10 knots or less received financial awards, which ranged from \$1,500 to \$50,000 depending on fleet size and were scaled to higher levels of cooperation.
+Enrolled companies whose vessels traveled at least 50% of their total distance within the VSR zones at 10 knots or less received financial awards, which ranged from \$1,500 to \$50,000 depending on fleet size and were scaled to higher levels of cooperation.
 Incentive-based programs have been shown to be more successful at achieving voluntary cooperation with slow speed requests than voluntary requests without incentives.
+11

-Since 2014, the existing program has achieved 526,211 slow speed miles and has seen increased cooperation from its participants every year.
-In 2021, over two-thirds of participants' transits within the VSR zones were at the requested 10 knots or less.
-18 global shipping companies and 559 ships participated.
-In 2022, 23 companies participated, which represented 90 percent of all cargo traffic passing through the VSR zones.
-The program estimates a 35 to 50 percent reduction in ship strike risk in 2020 and 2021, which represent the proportional decreases in risk from participating vessels and not absolute estimates of mortality avoided.
+Since 2014, the Existing Program has achieved over 1.1 million slow speed miles and has seen increased cooperation from its participants every year.
+In 2021, over two-thirds of participants' transits within the VSR zones were at the requested 10 knots or less and cooperation continues to grow.
+Eighteen global shipping companies and 559 ships participated.
+In 2022, 23 companies participated, which represented 90% of all cargo traffic passing through the VSR zones.
+The program estimates a 44% reduction in ship strike, which represent the proportional decreases in risk from participating vessels and not absolute estimates of mortality avoided.